harshagrl/MunchBae/README.md

   --------------Moved to frontend part-----------

 - Set up Middlewares/isAuth.js middleware to verify user id from token
+- wrote controllers/user.controller.js for fetching user id and routing the same in routes/user.router.js
+- using user route in index.js

 <!-- _Set up Frontend_ -->